 These commands relate to the office, whoever its occupant may be.
 You may be a strong supporter of President Obama, or you may be his most vociferous critic.
 Either way, you are called to pray for him and follow his leadership.
 The governing authorities for whom Paul called Timothy to pray included Emperor Nero, the ruler who had Paul beheaded.
 The same Peter who taught us to be subject to human rulers refused to obey the Sanhedrin when it demanded that he cease preaching the gospel (Acts 4:19-21).

 Whether you agree with your president and other elected leaders or not, you are to pray for them.
 And you are to obey them unless such obedience requires disobedience to your Lord.
 Obey your highest authority—men and women whenever you can, and God always.
 (Tweet this)

-Have you prayed for President Obama yet today?
+Have you prayed for President Trump yet today?

 For more from the Denison Forum on Truth and Culture, please visit www.denisonforum.org.

 Do you want to live a life in whole-hearted pursuit of loving God and others?